NilsPlaehn/bSSFP-Getting-the-phase-consistent/README.md

-Phase-cycled bSSFP in two-compartment systems
+# Phase-cycled bSSFP in two-compartment systems

-Contains Matlab code to simulate phase-cycled bSSFP profiles of two-compartment systems using different sign conventions.
+Matlab code to simulate phase-cycled bSSFP profiles of two-compartment systems using different phase descriptions.

-#Background: The code was developed to emphasize the different predictions of different phase-signs descriptions in two-compartment systems.

-#Codes:
+**********
+Codes:

-Simulation code based on references in the literature:
+Numerical simulation code based on published work:

 i) "S_Simulation_twoCompartment_PCbSSFP_literature.m":

 Contains the main code.
-By changing the parameter "Is_Ganter" the effect of different phase sign description can be investigated in two-compartment systems in agreement with literature.
+By changing the parameter "Is_Ganter" one can visualize the effect of different phase descriptions on phase-cycled bSSFP profiles obtained in two-compartment systems.
+The simulation includes physical values such as T1 and T2.
+The simulation applies the superposition principle on single component signals.
-The comparison of these models with different descriptions is performed using this code.
-The code implements physical values like T1,T2,... and applies superposition principle "Stot=S1+S2" of complex values for the respective single compartment signals, which are simulated in the remaining provided code.

 ii) "S_bSSFP_Ganter.m":